vransam/vransam.github.io/_posts/2016-01-01-Everything-is-just-Beautiful.md

-Everyone in this world lead a different life, owe a different view and walk in a different path.
+Everyone in this world leads a different life, owe a different view and walk in a different path.
 Not being judgemental or not being generalized.
 I find everything different and new.
 Or let's just say everything is differently beautiful.